How to Use Windows 10 Built-in Tool [Overall Guide]

 Many gamers want to set the start and ending time in advance to record custom clips so that they can save the time of editing the video later on.
 However, Windows 11/10 built-in screen recording tools do not offer this advanced feature.

-If you're looking for a PC screen recording software that can start and end recording automatically with a preset time, try VideoSolo Screen Recorder, which offers a variety of customization options for both the capturing area and the video recording time, so that screen recording is not limited!
+Xbox Game Bar is convenient for Windows 10/11 users.
+And if you’re looking for a PC screen recording software that can start and end recording automatically with a preset time, try VideoSolo Screen Recorder, which offers a variety of customization options for both the capturing area and the video recording time, so that screen recording is not limited!